 La Pergola Restaurant serves pizza and pasta.

-If you want to be active, play some bocce ball.
-Be sure to check out the huge chess board and pieces.
-Grab photos posing with the large ‘LOVE’ sign in the open field to remind you how much you loved your visit to Prince Edward County’s wineries.
+Play some bocce ball and be sure to check out the huge chess board and pieces.
+Grab photos posing with the large ‘LOVE’ sign in the open field to remember your visit to Prince Edward County’s wineries.

 For hours and more info, visit the Casa-Dea website.